top of page

 Profile

 As a Latinamericanist, Bárbara’s teaching portfolio is broad.
-She has lectured on Chilean culture, canonical authors from the Latin American Boom and Nobel Prize winners, XIX century foundational and abolitionist novels from, Latin American visual culture and fine arts, and Latin American cultural theory.
+She has lectured on Chilean culture, canonical authors from the Latin American Boom and Nobel Prize winners, XIX century foundational and abolitionist novels, Latin American visual culture and fine arts, and Latin American cultural theory.
 At HKU, Bárbara is devoted to the development of Latin American themed courses.
 For example, “Cultural Approaches to Dictatorship in Chile and Argentina”; “Global Latin America”; “Latin American/US Cultural Relations”; “Magical Realism in Literature and Film”; and more research-led courses are in preparation for the coming academic years.

 Education